 Why Creative Writing?

 Opportunities extend beyond the writing workshop.
-Beginning in fall 2016, we are proud to present Great River Review, the oldest literary journal in the state of Minnesota.
+As of fall 2016, we are proud to present Great River Review, the oldest literary journal in the state of Minnesota.
 The journal is run by students in our MFA program.